daverosoff/PreTeXtual/README.md

 *Note: The rest of the procedure will take quite some time, up to two hours depending on your selections.*

 Once your folders are set up as described above, open a Sublime Text window and run the command (from the Command Palette) "Initialize PreTeXt Vagrant".
 Then follow the prompts.
 Each folder one level underneath `C:\PreTeXt` will be recognized as a writing project.
 These will be added to PreTeXtual's simple project management system.
 You can store some options for each project in your User settings.
-At the time of initialization, you will be prompted to type a root file for each one.
+In particular, you will need to type in a *root file* path for each one.
 The root file of a PreTeXt project is the file containing the `<mathbook>` XML element.
 You will need to enter the paths with double backslashes `\\` rather than a single backslash `\`.
 A typical path might look like

     C:\\PreTeXt\\AATA\\src\\aata.xml